 Figure 4 shows the centralized multihop frame.
 The BS periodically transmits broadcast control information.
-The DL preamble indicates the frame start.
-The following management messages, i.e., FCH and MAPs, specify the entire MAC frame including the bursts scheduled on the second and on any subsequent hop.
-In order to calculate an appropriate schedule, the BS needs to know which connections of the entire relay enhanced cell are active, which QoS requirements they have, and which connections request UL bandwidth.
+The DL preamble indicates the frame start and the following management messages, i.e., FCH and MAPs, specify the entire MAC frame including the bursts scheduled on the second and on any subsequent hop.
+Hence, the BSs' MAPs are larger compared to the BSs' MAPs of the subframe concept.
+In order to calculate an appropriate schedule, the BS needs to know which connections of the entire relay enhanced cell are active, which QoS requirements do they have, and which connections request UL bandwidth.
 Having received the broadcast information, the relay filters it and forwards only the relevant subset of information to its subcell.
+A gap needs to be included in between the BS's broadcast and the relay's broadcast.
+This gap takes the relay's round-trip delay, the transceiver switching as well as the MAP filtering into account.
 Figure 4 shows that the forwarded MAPs only specify the bursts that are scheduled for data transmission on the second hop.
+The size of the MAPs forwarded by the relay stations equals the one from the subframe concept.
 Before the relay starts transmitting the management messages, it sends the periodic DL preamble.
 Like in the subframe concept, the relay's frame start time has to be strictly periodic.

 DL bursts for data transmission follow the broadcast phase.
-The BS may schedule bursts for any hop.
+The BS schedules bursts for any hop.
 The UL subframe succeeds the DL subframe.
-Again, phases for data transmission on any hop may be scheduled alternately.
+Again, phases for data transmission on any hop are scheduled alternately.
 This ordering of transmission phases assures that all SSs that are associated either to the BS or to the relay do experience a regular, standard compliant MAC frame.
 They can associate, open connections, and they can receive and transmit data according to the 802.16 protocol.